reallygooday/BertelsmannScholarship/README.md

     default                   poweroff (virtualbox)
     The VM is powered off.
 To restart the VM, simply run `vagrant up` ➜  vm

+_____
+_____

+***December 14, Saturday 2019***

+**STUDY NOTES**

+Attended London Study Group meet up at the British Library.

+Created AWS Free Tier account.
+AWS Free Tier is a great option to get access to AWS products for no cost.
+Anyone can use the product for free up to specified limits for one year from the date the account was created.
+This includes 750 hours of Amazon EC2 Linux t2.micro instance usage, 5 GB of Amazon S3 standard storage, 750 hours of Amazon RDS Single-AZ db.t2.micro Instances, one million AWS Lambda requests and you can build and host most Alexa skills for free.

 ______
 ______